RConsortium/artwork/README.md

 >product.
 The use of the mark cannot imply that The Linux Foundation or
 >its projects are sponsoring or endorsing the product.

-Additionally, permission is granted to modify the CDF mark for non-commercial uses such as t-shirts and stickers.
+Additionally, permission is granted to modify the R Consortium mark for non-commercial uses such as t-shirts and stickers.

 ## Links to logo images
 The R Consortium logo is available in 2 formats (PNG & SVG), 3 layouts --